Destinations Greece The Cyclades Santorini

 €€€

-A cliff-edge cocktail bar in Fira opened in 1976 by an Italian-Greek classical-music aficionado — open-air terrace facing the caldera, classical and opera on the speakers, jacketed bartenders, no concessions to the cruise crowd.
-The Negroni is the order; the sunset hour fills the terrace.
+A cliff-edge cocktail bar in Fira opened in 1979 by Franco Colombo — an Italian from Turin and a devoted classical-music aficionado.
+Open-air terrace facing the caldera, classical and opera on the speakers, jacketed bartenders, no concessions to the cruise crowd.
+The Maria Callas, the champagne cocktail Franco created here, is the order; the sunset hour fills the terrace.
 Now serves small plates too.

 PK Cocktail Bar